Skip to content

 If you have any questions or difficulties filling in the form, phone us on 020 7527 4990.

-In Islington, we do not include your war widow and war widowers pension when we work out how much Council Tax Support you can get.
-This means that your pension won’t make a difference to your Council Tax Support.
+In Islington, we do not include your war widow and war widowers pension when we work out your council tax support and won’t change the amount you get.

 • you have children or young adults living in your household